Police

 of any individual has been, is being or is likely to be endangered, or

-(v) that information tending to show any matter
+(v) that information tending

-falling within any one of the preceding sub-paragraphs has been,
+to show any matter falling within any one of the preceding sub-paragraphs has been, or is likely to be deliberately concealed.

 (4) For